Results matter, especially after an arrest. See how our past successes have helped our former clients.

 Even if your BAC level was higher than the legally allowable limit, your lawyer may still be able to defend you against the gross vehicular manslaughter charge by arguing that your actions were not negligent or that your negligence was not the cause of death in the car crash.

-Also, experienced criminal defense lawyers know how to exclude incriminating evidence from trial as long as they can prove that the police investigation violated legal procedures of obtaining that evidence.
+Also, experienced criminal defense lawyers know how to exclude incriminating evidence from the trial as long as they can prove that the police investigation violated legal procedures of obtaining that evidence.
 As always, you need a lawyer to look into the facts of your particular case in order to determine the best defense strategy for your situation.
 Get a free consultation by contacting Okabe & Haushalter today.
 Call our offices at 310-430-7799.